mkdocstrings/griffe/docs/guide/users/public-apis.md

 In addition to emitting deprecation warnings, you should also update the docstrings and documentation for the old usage to point at the new usage, add "deprecated" labels where possible, and mark objects as deprecated when possible.

-RECO: **Our recommendation — Allow a deprecation periods, document deprecations.**
+GRIFFE: **Our recommendation — Allow a deprecation periods, document deprecations.**
 Try allowing deprecation periods for every breaking change.
 Most changes can be made backward-compatible at the cost of writing legacy code.
 Use tools like [Yore](https://pawamoy.github.io/yore) to manage legacy code, and standard utilities like [`warnings.deprecated`][] to mark objects as deprecated.
 Griffe extensions such as [griffe-warnings-deprecated](https://mkdocstrings.github.io/griffe-warnings-deprecated/) can help you by dynamically augmenting docstrings for your API documentation.

 ## Third-party libraries